bostonshowcal/bostonshowcal/README.md

 ## Hi there 👋

-The ShowCal is undergoing some surface-level maintenance.
+The ShowCal is undergoing some maintenance.

 In the meantime, please check out: [tinyurl.com/bostonshowcal](https://tinyurl.com/bostonshowcal)